finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

 | J   | PrivateChannels are private                           | `privateChannelIIsPrivate(privateChannelId) => privateChannelIsPrivateResult`                   | Tries to retrieve privateChannel sent in the privateChannelId context, fails |
 | K   | PrivateChannel lifecycle events                       | `kTestingIntent(testContextX) => channel<testContextZ>`                                         | addContextListener() for given intents                                       |

+NB:
-NB: * - There is no way to indicate in the app directory the difference between a private channel and app channel.
+- There is no way to indicate in the app directory the difference between a private channel and app channel.
-Also, we assume a final test app `Test` that will discover the Intent support in the others using the API.
+- We assume a final test app `Test` that will discover the Intent support in the others using the API.

 Finally, please note that this is a larger set of apps than were required for 1.2 tests.
 This is due to an increased number of parameters to API calls and AppD records, which multiplies the number of apps required.
 The apps are all specified here (rather than broken down over multiple issues) to ensure that clashes between test case sets can be worked out here.
 For example, adding one additional app that works with a particular intent/context pair might corrupt the results of multiple `findIntent` or `raiseIntent` tests.
 Hence, please stick to the defined type and report any issues you find so that they can be rectified in these definitions.